fluent/fluentd-docs-gitbook/developer/api-plugin-base.md

 #### `#before_shutdown`

 This method is automatically called after `#stop` and before `#shutdown`.
-It may be used to control the flushing of buffered events in shutdown sequence.
+It may be used to control the flushing of buffered events in the shutdown sequence.

 Call `super` if the plugin overrides this method.
 The third-party plugins do not need to implement this method in most cases.